jorgemanrubia/forceps/README.md

 end
 ```

-You use the generated class to download a given invoice:
+You can use the generated class to download some invoice:

 ```ruby
 Forceps::Remote::Invoice.find(1234).copy_to_local